 The protocol that you use depends on which type of server that you are using.
 The FTP and RCP transport mechanisms provide faster performance and more reliable delivery of data than TFTP.
-These improvements are possible because FTP and RCP are built on and use the Transmission Control Protocol/Internet Protocol (TCP/IP) stack, which is connection-oriented.
+These improvements are possible because FTP and RCP are built on and use the TCP/IP stack, which is connection-oriented.

-- Image Location on the Switch, on page 489 - tar File Format of Images on a Server or Cisco.com, on page 489 - Copying Image Files By Using TFTP, on page 490 - Copying Image Files By Using FTP, on page 493

-Copying Image Files By Using RCP, on page 497
+- Image Location on the Switch, page B-19 - tar File Format of Images on a Server or IBM.com, page B-19 - Copying Image Files By Using TFTP, page B-20 - Copying Image Files By Using FTP, page B-23 - Copying Image Files By Using RCP, page B-28

-Note: For a list of software images and the supported upgrade paths, refer to the release notes.
+For a list of software images and the supported upgrade paths, see the release notes.